miguelcoria94/JustStocks/projectnotes/projectnotes.md

 5. Cd into the frontend folder and "npm install -D" the following packages as dev-dependencies:
 - `redux-logger` - Log Redux actions in the browers's dev tools console

+6. Next, set up the redux store.
+Create a folder in 'frontend/src' called 'store'.

 5. All the Backend is inside the backend folder.